itversity/data-engineering-on-gcp/09 Integration of Dataproc and Google BigQuery.md

 ## Build Dataproc Spark Job with BigQuery Integration

-Here are the instructions to submit the job in client mode.
+Let us go ahead and create program file with core logic to write data from parquet files into BigQuery Table using Spark.
+Once the program file is ready we can follow below instructions to validate the application using client mode.

+* The application is already made available to you under `apps` folder.
+Make sure to review the application before running it.
 * Export all the relevant variables.
 Make sure to update values based on your environment.
 ```shell
 export DATA_URI='gs://airetail/retail_gold.db/daily_product_revenue'